cwcoogan/IBMFSMX/README.md

 This site will follow the IBM Carbon Design System Layout

-This website is developed and managed by Chase Coogan + Eduardo Gomez.
+This website is developed and managed by Chase Coogan + Eduardo Gomez + Emily Placet + Alejandro Obrador + Bharath Kaimal Contact Information: Chase.coogan@ibm.com
-Contact Information: Chase.coogan@ibm.com, egomez@ibm.com